Make It Richmond: a home for you and your family!

 Shirkey Nursing and Rehabilitation Center offers a wide arrray of services for those needing temporary or permanent nursing care: all private rooms, skilled apartments for singles or couples, great activities and care, full time chaplains and social services, and hospice.
 All their staff work hard to make it your home!
 Check out their website, then come in for a visit.
 Whether for you or your loved one, you can trust the care of Shirkey’s.

-Oak Pointe Assisted Living is a welcoming and beautiful facility for you to enjoy in your own studio, one bedroom, or two bedroom/two bathroom apartment.
+Oak Ridge Assisted Living is a welcoming and beautiful facility for you to enjoy in your own studio, one bedroom, or two bedroom/two bathroom apartment.
 Medication supervision and 24 hour staffing may allow you to be more independent while enjoying the great activities, three healthy and tasty meals per day, transportation, and the companionship of friends around you.
-Oak Pointe also offers memory care facilities.
+Oak Ridge also offers memory care facilities.
 The staff there invite you to come see, in person or with a virtual tour.

 Smith Manor provides seniors with one and two bedroom apartments, all wheelchair accessible on the ground floor, stove, oven, and refrigerator supplied, a storage area, and available to those within income guidelines.
 A central meeting room provides facilities for larger get-togethers.
 These attractive living spaces often have a waiting list, so don’t wait to check it out.